Public Acquisition Law in California

 - Property acquisition law by selecting a property;

 - Ensuring any proposed development of that property complies with the California Environmental Quality Act (CEQA);

 - Legal description, and title report on the property, and;

 - Informing the property owners of any hearings about acquiring the property.

-Both federal and state eminent domain law require the agency to provide "just compensation" when acquiring a private property via eminent domain.
-"Just compensation" is usually based on the fair market value of the property, which is estimated in an appraiser's evaluation of property.
+Both state and federal eminent domain law require the agency to provide “just compensation” when acquiring a private property via eminent domain.
+“Just compensation” is usually based on the fair market value of the property, which is estimated in an appraiser’s evaluation of property.
 The property owner may hire a separate appraiser to assess the property.

 If the property owner and the government agency cannot agree on a selling price, California property acquisition law requires the agency to prepare and adopt a resolution of necessity before filing an eminent domain action in court.
 The resolution of necessity explains why this particular property is required and confirms that an offer was made.
 The agency adopting a resolution of necessity must do so in a public hearing.
 The property owner must be given notice of the hearing and a chance to be heard.
 The property owner may speak at the hearing, or may choose a California eminent domain attorney to speak on his or her behalf.

 California law gives property owners a right to present evidence of the property’s value to a jury in order to determine a fair market price.
 When selecting an eminent domain attorney in Los Angeles, it is invaluable to consider both the attorney’s familiarity with public acquisition law and with jury trials.

 The attorneys at Peterson Law Group have the knowledge of public acquisition law and the jury trial experience needed to represent a wide range of property owners, from corporations to small businesses to individuals, in an eminent domain action.
 We provide practical experience with public acquisitions law, which is reflected in courtroom results.